How important can time be? Well, what if studying after your exam influenced the results of that exam?

 Imagine how you could influence your life in holding time as past, present and future, all combining and being lived cyclically.
 Changing one small thing would make a significant difference to your past, present and future and it circles around you continuously.
 You own your destiny, you can change your life.

-Join us in a journey into your own time on our Past Life Transpersonal Therapy ™ training and change your past and your future!
+Join us in a journey into your own time on our Past Life Transpersonal Therapy ™ and change your past and your future!